musiciansXchange

 musiciansXchange exists for one reason — to make it easy for music creators to find each other and create music together, no matter where they are, what they do, or how long they've been making music.

-Maybe you're a session drummer between tours and you need clean version control on the album you're tracking with a producer two time zones away.
+Maybe you're a session drummer between tours and you need to always know which mix is the current one on the album you're tracking with a producer two time zones away.
 Maybe you're a mix engineer who's tired of digging through email threads to find the latest stems.
 Maybe you're a guitarist who's been playing in your basement for years and you've always wanted to hear what your riffs would sound like with a real drummer behind them.
 Maybe you sing in your closet, you're good, and you need beats and arrangements to build on.
 Maybe you just picked up the bass six months ago and you want to find other beginners to learn with.
 Or maybe you're a worship team spread across three cities trying to put an arrangement together without being in the same room.

 Different people, different levels, same problem — you need to make music with other people who aren't in the room with you.
 This is where those connections happen and the music gets made.